Stories About What We Do™

 • The plot consists of real world events

-• The story is about your work (not your life) — but includes events in your personal life.
+• The story is about your work — but includes events in your personal life.

 • The object of change is a problem experienced by others; it can also be experienced by the protagonist, but it can’t only be experienced by the protagonist.